 What are ‘new’ A levels?

-‘New’ A level specifications are complete and have been taught since September 2015 in the following subjects on offer at Hackney New Sixth Form: English Literature, Economics, History, Physics, Chemistry, Biology and Art & Design.
+‘New’ A level specifications are complete and have been taught since September 2015 in the following subjects on offer at Hackney New Sixth Form: English Literature, Economics, History, Physics, Chemistry, Biology, Art & Design and Psychology.

 What are ‘facilitating’ subjects?